paulgrove/rapid-mongo/README.md

 ## Notes on Other Modules

 I looked for other modules with similar functionality before writing this module, and I had found `mongodb-prebuilt`.
-Unfortunatly at the time of writing `mongo-prebuilt` was not fully functional.
-Additionally its focus was on command line access via the shell, although it has a programic interface I was not able to get it to work correctly, and it wanted to fork and detatch the mongod process.
+Unfortunately at the time of writing `mongo-prebuilt` was not fully functional.
+Additionally its focus was on command line access via the shell, although it has a programmable interface I was not able to get it to work correctly, and it wanted to fork and detach the mongod process.

-This module is simpler and only provides the programic interface, it does not by default fork and detach the mongod process meaning that `mongod` will end when your program does.
+This module is simpler and only provides the programmable interface.

 I used code modified from `mongodb-download` to determine and download the correct mongo archive.